 Weasleys’ Wizard Wheezes

-For those familiar with the story, you’ll remember that Fred and George Weasley left Hogwarts shortly before graduation in their 7th year to start their joke shop Weasleys’ Wizard Wheezes in Diagon Alley.
+For those familiar with the Harry Potter book series and films, you’ll remember that Fred and George Weasley left Hogwarts shortly before graduation in their 7th year to start their joke shop Weasleys’ Wizard Wheezes in Diagon Alley.
 Though not mentioned in the books, the Half-Blood Prince film showed that their joke shop included a coin-operated machine selling Weasleys’ Dragon Roasted Nuts, complete with a miniature dragon breathing fire over them.

-Though my version of Weasleys’ Dragon Roasted Nuts may not gather their heat from a real dragon, they come packing some serious heat from a blend of spices that are both fiery and sweet.
+Though my version of Weasleys’ Dragon Roasted Nuts may not gather their heat from a real dragon, they come packing some serious heat from a blend of spices including cinnamon, ginger, cloves, cumin, chili powder, red pepper flakes, black pepper, and cayenne pepper.
+The warm spice blend is tempered with a generous measure of honey, resulting in a crunchy treat that is both fiery and sweet.

 A note for special diets

-This recipe for Weasleys’ Dragon Roasted Nuts is grain-free, gluten-free, refined sugar-free and friendly for Paleo and SIBO diets.
+This recipe for Weasleys’ Dragon Roasted Nuts is grain-free, gluten-free, refined sugar-free, and can be made friendly for Paleo diets if you omit the peanuts in favor of a Paleo-friendly nut.

 - 1 tsp ground cumin